A cutting-edge medical education

 Research rotations

-Research blocks are available throughout all three years of training.
+Research blocks are available beginning PGY-2.

 Resident as Teacher Curriculum

+Residents have several opportunities to teach medical students who are rotating through Kaiser Permanente in both the inpatient and outpatient settings.
 On the inpatient ward teaching team, the residents have the opportunity to work with sub-interns and 3rd year medical students from our affiliated institutions, including Penn State School of Medicine and Eastern Virginia Medical School.
 In the outpatient clinics, the residents work with and take part in teaching medical students from Georgetown and George Washington University

 Research opportunities